microsoft/vsts-cordova-tasks/README.md

 ###iOS Options
 iOS signing can be problematic so the task includes a few different options along with some common capabilities:

+**Signing Using a Exported Identity in a P12 File**:

+1. **P12 Certificate File**: Optional relative path to a PKCS12 formatted p12 certificate file containing a signing certificate to be used for this build. *Omit Signing Identity if specified.* Generates a temporary keychain with the signing certs that is then cleaned up after the build.
+Use the Decrypt File task to add further security by encrypting your P12 file before uploading and decrypting during the build.
+2. **P12 Password**: Password to P12 Certificate File if specified.
+Use a Build Variable to encrypt.

 **Signing Using the Default Keychain**:

 1. **Signing Identity**: Optional signing identity override that should be used to sign the build. *Not required if P12 Certificate File specified.* You may need to select Unlock Default Keychain if you use this option.
 Cordova defaults to "iPhone Developer" for debug builds and "iPhone Distribution" for release builds.
 2. **Unlock Default Keychain**: Resolve "User interaction is not allowed" errors by unlocking the default keychain.
 3. **Default Keychain Password**: Password to unlock the default keychain when this option is set.
 Use a Build Variable to encrypt.

-**Signing Using a Exported Identity in a P12 File**:

-1. **P12 Certificate File**: Optional relative path to a PKCS12 formatted p12 certificate file containing a signing certificate to be used for this build. *Omit Signing Identity if specified.* Generates a temporary keychain with the signing certs that is then cleaned up after the build.
-2. **P12 Password**: Password to P12 Certificate File if specified.
-Use a Build Variable to encrypt.

 **Mobile Provisioning Profile Options**:

 1. **Provisioning Profile UUID**: Optional UUID of an installed provisioning profile to be used for this build.
 Not required if Provisioning Profile File specified.
 Attempts to auto-match by default.
-2. **Provisioning Profile File**: Optional relative path to file containing provisioning profile override to be used for this build. *Omit Provisioning Profile UUID if specified.*
+2. **Provisioning Profile File**: Optional relative path to file containing provisioning profile override to be used for this build. *Omit Provisioning Profile UUID if specified.* Use the Decrypt File task to add further security by encrypting your .mobileprovision file before uploading and decrypting during the build.
 3. **Remove Profile After Build**: Specifies that the contents of the Provisioning Profile File should be removed from the build agent after the build is complete. *Only check if you are running one agent per user.*

 **Other Options**: